 What are the age and size requirements at your clinic?

 - Pets must be a minimum of 2 months old and weigh at least 2 pounds to have surgery.
-For the safety of pets over 5 years, we suggest a “full panel” blood test before your pet has spay/neuter surgery.
+For the safety of pets over 5 years, we suggest and may require a blood test before your pet has spay/neuter surgery.
 Our clinic offers pre-op bloodwork to any cat or dog on the same day of surgery for $50.
 Bloodwork determines your pet's health status (i.e., kidney, liver function) for a safer route of anesthesia and surgery.

 Are there any other requirements?

 - If your pet is not fully vaccinated, we recommend that he/she be vaccinated at least a week prior to surgery.
 You can get this done at your veterinarian or make an appointment for PHS' vaccination clinic held on Wednesdays and Saturdays.
 This is a safety precaution for pets.

 What is the cost to spay/neuter my pet at the Pasadena Humane Society?